 Here are some of the great things we have going on with programming and some of the art created by Alvin "AC" Codner.

 TeachThemYoungER is actively working to create solutions for our community.
 We are a 501(c)(3) organization dedicated to bringing communities together to focus on the success of student-athletes.
-Our FREE after-school basketball development program here in Central Florida (Osceola, Polk, and Orange Counties), provides student-athletes positive support as well as develop leadership skills that will contribute to their overall success.
+Our FREE after-school basketball development program here in Central Florida (Osceola, Polk, and Orange Counties) provides student-athletes positive support as well as develop leadership skills that will contribute to their overall success.
 We want to use sports as a vehicle for the positive development of students utilizing learned values like Mindfulness, Exceptionalism, Responsibility, Integrity, Teamwork, and Sportsmanship.
-These values help in developing student-athletes' relationship-building skills and advancement of their growth mindset, will enable them to take on challenges and learn from them.
+These values help in developing student-athletes' relationship-building skills and the advancement of their growth mindset, which will enable them to take on challenges and learn from them.

-We prioritize teaching over competition in our developmental program.
-It is open to both girls and boys, and offered one day a week to teach basketball to students of the hosting school.
+We prioritize teaching over the competition in our developmental program.
+It is open to both girls and boys and offered one day a week to teach basketball to students of the hosting school.
 Additionally, we will focus efforts on encouraging girls' participation in this program.
 We want to focus on developing girls to participate in MS/HS athletics in Central Florida.
 Studies show that athletic participation has a favorable influence on girls' academic achievement, psychological well-being, and physical health.

 Congratulations on receiving a TeachThemYoungER Athletic Fund scholarship!
 These scholarships are funded by generous donors who care about community youth and their future.
 Our TeachThemYoungER athletes assisted along the way to build the fund by attending fundraisers and events.
 They earned it!

 Take a look at some of the highlights below